-Carry On Travel Packing Tips
+Carry On Packing List

 Carry On Travel Packing Tips - How to Pack a Carry On

-Carry On Travel Packing Tips
+Carry On Packing List

 Running through airports or getting onto trains at my destination, I don’t want to be bothered with my stuff.
-And most of all, I want to get through security as quickly as possible.
+And most of all, I want to get through airport security as quickly as possible.

 Carry On Travel Packing Tips - How Not to Over Pack a Carry On

 Next up are clothes and shoes – where I easily go overboard.
 The first trick is to plan out your outfits for the whole trip.
 I used to grab all the jeans and tops and whatever else I wanted to wear.
-Then I’d start putting them in my suitcase only to run out of room…
+Then I’d start putting them in my suitcase only to run out of room…If you do it that way, you’ll certainly end up over packing.

 By planning out your outfits (and laying them out), you’ll be sure to only bring what you need.
 And while a different pair of pants or multiple jackets may be the most stylish, try to multipurpose when possible.
-Black denim is absolutely a must – perfect for dressing up or down.

 Carry On Travel Packing Tips - How to Pack a Carry On

 Once you pair down your outfits, then attack your shoes.
 I used to complain about how much room my shoes took up.
 Then I met my husband and realized that his shoes take up far more valuable space, so I keep my complaints to a minimum.
+And, now, instead of many pairs of shoes, I try to do two (one for comfort/walking that’s great for travel and another for whatever else I’m doing at my destination).

 Carry On Travel Packing Tips - How Not to Over Pack a Carry On